Last Reviewed: 01 Oct 2022

 Unhelpful: “You don’t look that sick.”
 “You look healthy/good/well.”
 “You look so much better.”

-Unhelpful: “I need an eating disorder to get rid of these extra kilos.”
-“I wish I could lose weight like you.”
+Unhelpful: “I need an eating disorder to get rid of these extra kilos” “I wish I could lose weight like you”

 This is insensitive and highlights your lack of understanding of the horrors of an eating disorder.
 These types of comments glamorise and idealise the illness.
 No one chooses to have an eating disorder.
 Keep in mind the high rate of mortality and suicide in people with eating disorders.

-Unhelpful: “I’m doing this new detox to lose weight for my friend’s wedding.”
 Talking about your own diet is inappropriate.
-It reinforces that ‘dieting’ or cutting
+It reinforces that ‘dieting’ or cutting foods out is normal.

 Unhelpful: “The doctor said you’ve gained some weight!
 That’s fantastic!”